steveross1975/meteor-app-boilerplate/readme.md

   1.c.: meteor remove insecure autopublish (this will allow the app to manage publish and subscribe events correctly when the user is logged in)
 3. To add a Mocha test package, add the following:
   3.a.: meteor add cultofcoders:mocha.
-  3.b.: meteor npm install expect@1 --save-dev
-  3.c.: meteor npm install --save-dev enzyme react-addons-test-utils (for client-side testing, React components testing) 3.d.: meteor npm install --save-dev enzyme-adapter-react-16 3.e.: for reference, see the .test.js files:
+  3.b.: meteor npm install expect@1 --save-dev (DO NOT USE JEST) 3.c.: meteor npm install --save-dev enzyme react-addons-test-utils (for client-side testing, React components testing) 3.d.: meteor npm install --save-dev enzyme-adapter-react-16 3.e.: for reference, see the .test.js files: